-Fifty-four years of service to the global community through our work at the United Nations.
+Fifty-five years of service to the global community through our work at the United Nations.

 Representatives to the UN follow meetings and commissions through the year.
 They attend DPI Weekly Briefings, Planning Committee for DPI Conferences, World Interfaith Harmony Week, as well as the Commissions sponsored by UN Agencies, e.g. the Status of Women, Sustainable Development, Population and Development, Human Rights, and the Indigenous Peoples Forum, among many other meetings.
 Representatives organize Side Events during major conferences and submit consultative papers as required by their ECOSOC status.

 Here are some highlights of events and issues that we are involved with:

 - The Pope on the environment and climate change: even before his climate change encyclical, forthcoming in June, the Pope is releasing comments on environmental responsibility.
 Religious activists are preparing to leverage his potentially game-changing statement, and it will factor in the UN General Assembly in September and the Paris COP21 meeting in December.

 - The UN is now forming a multifaith body to advise on ending religious violence.
 The two day preliminary session for this was held in April- this is groundbreaking for the UN.

 - There are plans in the works for major religious involvement in the

 - COP21 Paris meeting in December, basically pilgrimages from around the world culminating in Paris just before the meeting, in a direct attempt to influence it, although as a political negotiation the time for influence is well in advance of the actual event.
 Social media is being leveraged for faith-based input from around the globe.